AndrianPrakasa/Whatsapp-llamacpp/README.md

 # Whatsapp-llamacpp
-connect your local llm with whatsapp using javascript
+connect your local llm with whatsapp using javascript (nodejs)

-# build first llama cpp
+1. build first llama cpp
-run llamacpp and then the fixbot.js
+2. run llamacpp and then the fixbot.js